Page last updated: October 2024

 This is also called stereotactic ablative body radiation (SABR).
 It is a way of giving a very precise high dose of radiation therapy to small, early-stage NSCLC.

-How SBRT is done
+How radiation is done

 Planning radiation therapy